 These DIY lollipop ghosts also make an easy Halloween craft to do with the kids.

-The tags also make them great giveaways for a Halloween party or business clients.
+Adding the free printable tags also makes them a perfect treat for a classroom Halloween party or a giveaway for business clients.
 I’m sure realtors’ clients would love receiving ghost lollipops as Halloween candy.

 This post may contain affiliate links.

-The premise is simple.
-Just get lollipops, a box of tissues, some pretty baker’s twine or string, a permanent marker, and FREE printable Halloween tags.
+Just get lollipops, a box of tissues, some pretty baker’s twine, black ribbon, orange ribbon, or string, a permanent marker, and FREE printable Halloween tags.
 You’ll find the link for the tags at the bottom of this post.

 By adding these super cute and clever tags, you are taking these ghost suckers to the next level (or the next dimension…oooohhh…spooky!).

 First, download and print the ghost lollipops’ free printable Halloween tags.
 (Link at the bottom of post)